yangyang-69/Prompt_sam_cryoPPP/README.md

 # Prompt_sam_cryoPPP

-This is the official repository for Prompt_sam_cryoPPP : Adapting Segment Anything Model (SAM) through Prompt-based Learning for Enhanced Protein Identification in Cryo-EM Micrographs.
+This is the official repository for Prompt_sam_cryoPPP : Adapting Segment Anything Model (SAM) through Prompt-based Learning for Enhanced Protein Identification in Cryo-EM Micrographs (submitted to RECOMB2024).

 ## A Quick Overview